edvardlindelof/orchestration-recipes/README.md

-# Orchestration Recipes: Airflow vs Dagster
+# Orchestration recipes

-This repository contains standalone examples comparing Airflow and Dagster orchestration frameworks.
+Collection of data and analytics workflow patterns for Dagster or Airflow.

 ## Projects